peterwwillis/devopsyoga-content/methods/index.md

 ---

 ### Lean Manufacturing-inspired methods

+Some methods of DevOps come from the world of Lean Manufacturing and Lean Startups.

 #### Andon cords
 This is more interperative, but similar to Toyota's TPS system and its Andon cord, DevOps organizations implement their own forms of Andon cords.
 [This article](https://itrevolution.com/kata/) explains a bit.